-Their 2.5 hour guided walking tour is a very reasonable $20 and covers the iconic landmarks of Midtown such as Times Square, Broadway, 5th Avenue, Grand Central Terminal, the Empire State and Chrysler buildings and much.
+This 2.5 hours guided walking tour is a very reasonable $20 and covers the iconic landmarks of Midtown such as Times Square, Broadway, 5th Avenue, Grand Central Terminal, the Empire State and Chrysler buildings, and much more.

 When: Fridays at 2 pm